A Causal Framework for Observational Studies of Discrimination: Assessing Second-Stage Discrimination in a Stylized Scenario

 In the left panel (``confounded'') of Figure~\ref{fig:cdes_sampling}, the points lie below the horizontal lines in all cases, meaning we underestimate discrimination in charging decisions.
 In this setting, estimates do not account for the officer reports \(R\), and so there is unmeasured confounding in the charging decisions.
 We set \(\gamma < 0\) in our simulations, and thus stopped and arrested Black individuals are less likely to be engaging in criminal activity, a pattern (noisily) reflected in the officer reports.
 Because we assume these arrest reports are not available for analysis, we cannot fully adjust for their direct influence on prosecutor decisions.
 As a result, by adjusting for \(X\) alone, we miss an important, unmeasured difference between arrested white and Black individuals, leading us to underestimate discrimination in prosecutorial decisions.

 In the right panel (``unconfounded'') of Figure~\ref{fig:cdes_sampling}, the points lie on the horizontal lines in all cases, meaning the estimators are unbiased, and the range between the 2.5th and 97.5th percentiles is relatively narrow, indicating estimates are typically close to the true value.
 These results hold even when one is unable to assess the degree of discrimination \(\alpha_{\text{black}}\) in the arrest decisions.
 As implied by Theorem~\ref{thm:main}, to accurately estimate the \(\cdes\), it is sufficient to measure all covariates that directly influence the prosecutor's decisions.
-In practice, it is nearly always impossible to do so perfectly, and thus it is important to gauge the sensitivity of estimates to unmeasured confounding in those decisions, as we demonstrate with real-world data in Section~\ref{sec:empirical} below.
-The key point is that it is sufficient to adjust for unmeasured confounding in the charging decisions alone; to estimate discrimination in these charging decisions---formalized by the \(\cdes\)---one need not account for unmeasured confounding in the arrest decisions themselves.
+In practice, it is nearly always impossible to do so perfectly; for instance, decision factors such as forensic evidence may not be readily available, or non-obvious factors, such as the time of day, may play a role in the prosecutor's charging decision.
+Thus it is important to gauge the sensitivity of estimates to unmeasured confounding in those decisions, as we demonstrate with real-world data in Section~\ref{sec:empirical} below.
+The key point is that it is sufficient to adjust for unmeasured confounding in the charging decisions alone; to estimate discrimination in these charging decisions---formalized by the \(\cdes\)---one need not account for unmeasured confounding in either the documents generated by police, such as arrest reports, or the arrest decisions themselves.

-Finally, in addition to examining the sampling distributions, we assessed the coverage of our 95\% confidence intervals.
+Finally, in addition to examining the sampling distributions, we assessed the coverage of our \(95\%\) confidence intervals.
 For the difference-in-means estimator, confidence intervals were constructed via the estimated standard error given by Eq.~\eqref{eq:sedim}; and for the regression-based estimator, we used the conventional OLS estimate of standard error.
 For each parameter setting, we computed the proportion of confidence intervals for the 10,000 datasets that contained the true value of the \(\cdes\).
-In the no-confounding scenario, we found the true coverage was in line with the nominal coverage, ranging from 94\% to 96\% across parameter specifications.
-In the confounding scenario, the intervals rarely covered the true values, as expected, with coverage ranging from 1\% to 30\% across parameters.
+In the no-confounding scenario, we found the true coverage was in line with the nominal coverage, ranging from \(94\%\) to \(96\%\) across parameter specifications.
+In the confounding scenario, the intervals rarely covered the true values, as expected, with coverage ranging from \(1\%\) to \(30\%\) across parameters.